NattapolChan/SC1015-PROJECT/README.md

 - **Zero-crossing rate** (1 feature): Zero-crossing rate is the rate at which the audio signal changes its sign (crosses the zero-amplitude line).
 It is a simple feature that can provide information about the audio signal's frequency content and can be useful in tasks like speech/music classification and onset detection.

 The results for each feature are presented below.
 The feature with the highest performance in the minority classes is the Mel spectrogram, which is a scaled version of the STFT.
-Consequently, we decided to simplify insights by identifying the frequency bands that can be used to predict heart conditions with reasonable efficacy.
+Consequently, we decided to further explore by identifying the frequency bands that can be used to predict heart conditions with reasonable efficacy instead of using the whole range of frequency.

 # Results from features experimentation
 | Feature used | Accuracy | Precision (murmur) | Recall (murmur) | F1-score (murmur) | Precision (extrasystole) | Recall (extrasystole) | F1-score (extrasystole) |